-The theological method of Martin Luther is aptly summed up in the Reformation cry of “sola scriptura” (scripture alone).
-He did not consider church tradition to be on par with scripture, and his guiding principle of reading scripture was “was Christum treibet” (what drives Christ).
-This is to say, all scripture is about Christ.
+The theological method of Martin Luther is aptly summed up in the Reformation cry of sola scriptura (scripture alone) and his guiding principle of reading the Bible was “was Christum treibet” (what drives Christ), which is to say, all scripture is about Christ.

-The crux of Luther’s theology is the theology of the cross.
+The crux of Luther’s theology is theologia crucis (theology of the cross).
 This works itself out in the following three ways:

 - Existentially as “simil iustus et peccator” (righteous and sinner at same time).
 This is where for Luther the law and gospel encounter each individual simultaneously.